shinigami23-source/hisBot/README.md

 * write tutorials
 * refine language so easy for anyone
 * take constructive criticism and use it to refine and upgrade access
+* More integrations, such as Micropyhton such as ROS, https://www.roboticslibrary.org/, and platformIO

 * @Dedication:  Shinigami